jamesoddy8/daily_diary/day_twelve.md

   - ```action``` - This is he path to which the form will be sent
   - ```method``` - This is the tyoe of HTTP request via which the form will be sent

+When the user fills in their username and password, a POST request is sent to the ```/form``` path with a params hash.
+The server identifies this request and defines an instance variable ```@username``` that is available to the erb.
+The params hash identifies with the input's name, in this case the name="username".
+It then prints the params to the console and serves a new template ```prams.erb``` to the user.